quiltdata/quilt/registry/README.md

 We recommend using `docker-compose` to run a local Quilt registry for testing and development.
 This starts a collection of Docker containers to run the various services needed to run the registry: database, storage, and Flask web/API server.
 The advantage of Docker is that it isolates you from the details of installing each component correctly, including version, configuration, etc. -- with docker, everything is pre-configured for you.

-## VERY IMPORTANT: Docker database is reset (deleted) on each startup/shutdown!!!
+## IMPORTANT: Docker database is reset (deleted) on each startup/shutdown

 It's important to note that this configuration of the registry is stateless.
-Because both the database and storage system are run in docker containers (without persistent volumes) all package stage is reset every time the services are restarted.
-To configure the database to use persistent storage, set `PGDATA` to point to a Docker volume as described here: (https://hub.docker.com/_/postgres/).
+Because both the database and storage system are run in docker containers (without persistent volumes) all package state is reset every time the services are restarted.
+To configure the database to use persistent storage, set `PGDATA` to point to a Docker volume as described [here](https://hub.docker.com/_/postgres/).

 <!--
 In development, it's often useful to leave the database and storage service running (avoiding deletion), and only restart the Flask webserver.
 To do this, from the ```registry/``` directory, run ```docker-compose create --force-recreate --build flask``` instead of docker-compose restart/down/up.
 -->
-## Step 1) Install docker docker-compose
+## 1) Install docker docker-compose

 Here are some helpful instructions for popular operating systems: